Ballast Water Monitoring Solution

 To ensure optimal seaworthiness, many cargo ships and merchant ships these days are equipped with high capacity reservoirs in the hull (or double hull) for taking on large volumes of ocean water.
 The amount of this water, known as ballast, can be altered (by pumping or draining) depending on the weight of the load.
 Ballast enhances the stability and balance of a boat, whether it is empty, fully loaded or unequally loaded.
 Using ballast provides a major economic advantage because it enables the maximum amount of cargo to be transported while maintaining optimal buoyancy and seaworthiness, and therefore optimizes both speed and fuel consumption.

-aqua-tools recommends the Ballast Water Monitoring Kit, a rapid microbiological analysis kit for:
+aqua-tools recommends the B-QUA kit, a rapid microbiological analysis kit for:

 • Determining whether ballast water complies with regulatory standards before discharge into the ocean;